-Sarah Palin Confronts Instagram Critic Who Slams Daughter Bristol For Pushing Weight Loss Tea
+Sarah Palin Confronts Instagram Critic Who Slammed Daughter Bristol For Pushing Weight Loss Tea

 One fan wrote that she doubts that Palin lost the weight using the detox tea.

 “I just think it’s sad when people promote these products.
-1) I’m sure she works hard to look this great and 2) they are a complete waste of money and 100% ineffective.”
+1) I’m sure she works hard to look this great and 2) they are a complete waste of money and 100% ineffective,” they said.

 She went on to say that Palin had also used photo editing software to make herself look thinner on top of having a few nips and tucks along the way, misleading fans.